prineshbansal/MongoDB-Backend/README.md

 # MongoDB-Backend
-Implemented a NoSQL database using MongoDB and created data models with Mongoose
+Implemented a NoSQL backend using MongoDB and created data models with Mongoose